Ph.D., Duke University

 Abstract: A text analysis of domestic Chinese newspaper articles on 797 proposed mergers shows that media in developing countries are quantifiably susceptible to pressure: media coverage is more favorable for deals consistent with government objectives and involving powerful local firms.
 However, we also find that media tone can affect the outcome of proposed M&A deals by informing the market.
 We identify this effect using the exogenous shock to market-driven governance from the Split-Share Structure Reform in 2007.
 Negative tone during negotiation coverage also predicts long-term performance for the bidder.
 Despite biased coverage, domestic media in developing countries can function as an alternative channel for corporate governance.

-- Borochin, Paul, and Yanhui Zhao, Variation of Implied Volatility and Return Predictability.
+- Borochin, Paul, and Yanhui Zhao, Belief Heterogeneity in the Option Market and Return Predictability.
+Under review at Management Science.

-Abstract: The standard deviations of the implied volatility levels, implied volatility innovations, and the volatility premium from put options have significant predictive power for underlying returns.
-The return predictability is not explained by that previously documented for the levels of these three variables, or size, book-to-market, stock and option liquidity, and common risk factor models.
-We find support for interpreting the standard deviation of the three variables as a forward-looking proxy of heterogeneous beliefs.
-The realized return relationship we observe is consistent with the Miller (1977) theoretical result that divergence of investor opinions leads to lower expected returns.
+Abstract: High standard deviations of the volatility premium, implied volatility innovations, of the volatility term structure spread predict low underlying returns.
+This return predictability is not explained by the levels of these three variables, or by firm characteristics and risk factor models.
+We find support for interpreting the standard deviations of these option-based measures as forward-looking proxies of heterogeneous beliefs.
+The negative relationship between our three measures and future underlying returns is consistent with the Miller (1977) result that divergence of investor opinions leads to lower expected returns.

 - Borochin, Paul, and Stephen Rush, Identifying and Pricing Adverse Selection Risk with VPIN.